Instagram Achieves Results For Businesses

 There are also apps that help with your marketing and management of Instagram.
 I can’t say for sure but I do believe that Instagram may have more apps than most of the social media platforms in existence today.
 Ask around to see what apps work best for what you need.
 I may create another blog post for that purpose later but in the interest of keeping this blog post somewhat short, it won’t be here.

 6. Share on other social media platforms

 Cross posting from Instagram to Facebook & Twitter (and others) is very easy.
-In fact you have probably seen other people post something to Facebook from Instagram.
+In fact, you have probably seen other people post something to Facebook from Instagram.
 This is encouraged as part of your social media marketing plan.
-I recently posted a family picture that generated more engagement from Facebook than it did from Instagram.
-Without cross posting I may not have interacted with all the extra people.
+I recently posted a family picture that generated more engagement from Facebook than it did on Instagram.
+Without cross-posting, I may not have interacted with all the extra people.
 Even though it was a family picture it still drew interest back to my Instagram account, and hopefully to my website.

 In Conclusion-Beyond the 6 Tips for Business on Instagram

 As evidenced by tip 6 I do believe in sharing some personal stuff as part of a small business’ marketing plan.
 People don’t want to work with big evil corporations anymore.
 They want to work with a personality, a face, someone they can trust.
 I tell all my clients it’s OK to blend some of your personality with your business, after all, that’s what you do when you network face to face, isn’t it?